-BestCards places emphasis on the likelihood a cardholder will encounter a fee, and how much this fee will impact their cardholder experience.
-If a travel card, for example, features a high foreign transaction fee, this would be a detrimental factor, as opposed to an airline card with no foreign transaction fees at all.
+BestCards emphasizes the likelihood that a cardholder will encounter a fee and how much this fee will impact their cardholder experience.
+If a travel card, for example, features a high foreign transaction fee, this would be detrimental, unlike an airline card with no foreign transaction fees.

 |Type of Fee||When It’s Charged|